sendwyre/yes-compliance-token/YESToken.md

 #### Token Operation

-The YES system is made of two high-level token types: validator and identity.
-The token interface is provided solely for (standardized) flexibility in managing the status/permission of any particular Ethereum address.

-*Validator tokens* are those held by validators giving them permission to mint new compliance tokens for identities they have vetted, assigning the set of active YES compliance attestations.
+The YES system distinguishes between _tokens_ and _entities_.
+An entity is a business or individual which maintains some verified compliance status.
+An entity may have many tokens.
+One token will always have a single entity.
+All token are linked to an identified entity and can be used as proof-of-compliance.
+They represent a formally identified entity - business or individual - which has met specific compliance requirements, as attested to by one or more validators.

+There are two high-level token types: standard and control.
+Both tokens are generally identical in functionality (and appearance!), except that control tokens grant their holder additional permissions.
+This distinction is made solely for security.
+They permit their holders the ability to mint new tokens as well as burn existing ones.
+Standard tokens are used solely for identification; they provide no minting powers, though do allow self-destruction/self-burn.

-They are the parties who are interacting with the end-user to process their proof of identity, and they have reporting agreements established with the ecosystem owner.
+***Validators*** are entities with the `129.
+Ecosystem Validator` YES mark.
+They are the parties who are interacting with the end-user to process their proof of identity, and they have reporting (and liability?) agreements established with the ecosystem owner.
+This gives that entity the ability to create new YES attestations for any entity.
+(Though, only the ecosystem owner has the ability to mark entities with with `129`) For auditability, all YES attestations marked carry the set of validator ID(s) which validated them.

-Identity tokens, on the other hand, represent a link to some formally identified entity - business or individual - which has met specific compliance requirements, as attested to by the validators.

-Within the context of identity tokens, there are two subtypes: standard and control.
-Both are linked to an identified entity so either can be used equivalently as holder-proof-of-compliance.
-However, control tokens additionally give their holder permission to mint new compliance tokens (either control or standard) or burn other tokens (only those linked to their identity), enabling them the flexibility to manage any set of addresses however they choose.

 Attempting to move a token to an address that already possesses a token linking it to a different address is forbidden;
-one address can be associated with at most a single entity (but one address could own many tokens linked to their own identity).
+one address can be associated with at most a single entity (but one address could own many tokens linked to that single entity).

-As such, any entity may have many identity tokens which all link back to a single entity compliance status.
+As such, any entity may have many tokens which all link back to a single record of compliance (entity).
 That entity consists of a collection of specific attestations as defined by the section below.
-Querying the token (via `isYes` or `requireYes`) without specifying an explicit set of allowable validators implies all validators are considered.
+Querying the token (via `isYes` or `requireYes`) without specifying an explicit set of allowable validators implies any validator is considered.

 ***Locking:*** An entity may be locked.
 This may be invoked by any validator against any entity and suspends that entity from receiving any compliance approval.
 This is intended to function in response to any type of compliance flag that throws